 Salman Khan Ditches Mika Singh; Won't Do US Concert With Him After His Singing Stint In Pakistan

-This has come as a big blow to singer Mika Singh as superstar Salman Khan has decided to drop out the singer from his US tour after his singing stint at a wedding in Pakistan.
-For the unversed, Mika got banned by All India Cine Workers Association (AICWA) for performing at a billionaire's daughter's wedding in Pakistan on August 8, 2019.
+In what comes as a big blow to singer Mika Singh, superstar Salman Khan has decided to drop out the singer from his US tour after the former's singing stint at a wedding in Pakistan.
+For the unversed, Mika got banned by the All India Cine Workers Association (AICWA) for performing at a billionaire's daughter's wedding in Pakistan on August 8, 2019.

 Reportedly, the US tour was earlier scheduled to kick-start on August 25.
 However, now it's postponed to a later date and Salman will fly without Mika Singh.